patoale/envloadr/README.md

 ## 🤝 Contributing

 Want to contribute?
 Awesome!
-Please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.
+Please check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to get started.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE.md).